Help. I’m drowning. ~ new mother

 •Use paper plates and plastic silverware

-•Drop off 2 loads of laundry to be done by someone else, once a week.
+•Drop off 2 loads of laundry to be done by someone else, or have someone come do your laundry, or fold and put away clean laundry, once a week.
+ACCEPT HELP.

 •LOWER YOUR EXPECTATIONS.
 A dirty house is not a sign of things going badly.
 An anxious, weepy and miserable mama is a sign things are going badly.
 If you feel better, you won’t care as much if the house is dirty.